Ministry of MSME

 | Can I apply for PM Vishwakarma online without going to a CSC? | No. Registration requires biometric Aadhaar verification, which can only be done at a Common Service Centre (CSC).
 Online self-registration is not available. |

-| What is the interest rate on the PM Vishwakarma loan? | The loan is given at a subsidised interest rate of just 5% per annum — the government bears the difference between the market rate and 5%. |
+| What is the interest rate on the PM Vishwakarma loan? | The loan is given at a subsidised interest rate of just 5% per annum.
+The government bears the difference between the market rate and 5%. |

 Official Portal & Helpline